Reviewing Great Ajax Corp. (AJX)'s and Gaming and Leisure Properties Inc. (NASDAQ:GLPI)'s results | New Business Observer

-As REIT – Diversified companies, Great Ajax Corp.
-(NYSE:AJX) and Gaming and Leisure Properties Inc. (NASDAQ:GLPI) are our subject to compare.
-And more specifically their institutional ownership, analyst recommendations, profitability, risk, dividends, earnings and valuation.
+Both Great Ajax Corp.
+(NYSE:AJX) and Gaming and Leisure Properties Inc. (NASDAQ:GLPI) compete on a level playing field in the REIT – Diversified industry.
+We will evaluate their performance with regards to profitability, analyst recommendations, institutional ownership, risk, dividends, earnings and valuation.

 Earnings and Valuation